elazarg/pythia/README.md

-# Pythia
+# Spyte

-Pythia is a static analysis framework for Python that translates bytecode to Three Address Code (TAC) and performs various analyses on it, including type analysis, data flow analysis, and code instrumentation for efficient checkpointing.
+Spyte is a static analysis framework for Python that translates bytecode to Three Address Code (TAC) and performs various analyses on it, including type analysis, data flow analysis, and code instrumentation for efficient checkpointing.

 ## Overview

-Pythia provides tools for:
+Spyte provides tools for:
 - Translating Python [bytecode](https://docs.python.org/3.11/library/dis.html#python-bytecode-instructions) to IR (Spytecode)
 - Building and analyzing Control Flow Graphs (CFGs)
 - Performing data flow analysis